Benefits and concessions for the Armed Forces, veterans and their families

 If you are claiming a war pension, or a war widow or widower pension and you are moving abroad, you should get advice on your pension.

-You can get advice from the Serving Personnel and Veterans Agency.
+You can get advice from Veterans UK.
 Their contact details are:

 Telephone from abroad: + 44 1 253 866043